Erencrypt/MyNotes/README.md

 # MyNotes
-WinUI 3 based multipurpose note and reminders app for windows.
+WinUI 3 based multipurpose notes and reminders app for windows.